wtp43/obsidian-vault/Sports Betting/Betting Strategies (Algobet).md

 ## Reward
 - The reward is zero on all transitions except those on which the sport better reach is his goal when it is +1
 - what is a reward function?

+# Model Performance
+- What if we skip some matches?
+# Feature Engineering
+ - using social engagement to determine edge?
+ -